vivek-padelkar/moviebooking/readme.md

 This API is running on node version:v16.14.0
+note:

+1. I have used Prettier code extention to format the code please install the sam for better code fromatiing.
+2. Please use api from
+   WEB API folder : if you are using online API's LOCAL API folder: if you are running project locally
+3. if you are running project locally please execute bello command insideproject root folder npm run start

+Steps to run project on Web

 1.  install all the dependencies for api command : npm i
 2.  import collection using bellow link https://www.getpostman.com/collections/04b4ed4923769f3b6633
 3.  this api is hosted on Heroku so we can test this on web Base link :